Etawah: Agra-Etawah Cycle Highway

 Agra-Etawah Cycle Highway in Uttar Pradesh now has Asia's first cycle highway.
 A first-of-its-kind project, the 207-km-long cycle highway runs between Etawah and Agra and was declared open on Saturday, 27 November 2016.
 The track begins from the lion safari in Etawah.
-On its way to Agra are tourist destinations like Naugava ka Quila, Raja Bhoj ki Haveli, and Bateshwarnath Temple.
 It ends at the eastern gate of the Taj Mahal in Agra.